mahimoksha/mahimoksha.github.io/_pages/contact.md

 #   - /contact
 ---

-Below is my personal email.
-Please feel free to contact me regarding any questions.
+Below is my personal email: Please don't hesitate to get in touch if you have any questions.

-* Contact Information
+* **Contact Information**
   * Email - kmokshagna999@gmail.com